compwron/js-messaround/README.md

 Experimenting with js and slim

+``ruby web.rb``

 todo:

-css, js, scss
-click something, it disappears, other thing appears

-headers on all pages
+- multiple pages
+- use sass instead of css

-modal
+- modal (from scratch)

-setup testing framework
+- setup testing framework
+- use (grunt/gulp/bower/?) to get dependencies, package.json
-setup test coverage framework?
+- setup test coverage framework?

+done:

+- hook everything into sinatra
+- import css to slim
+- import js to slim
+- use bootstrap